Pointwise ergodic theorem for locally countable quasi-pmp graphs: Introduction

-Here, we briefly mention other results obtained in the current paper that are used in the proof of the main theorem, but are also interesting in their own right.
+Here, we highlight some tools we obtained to prove Main Lemma \namedthmlabelref{core_lemma} as they are interesting and may be useful elsewhere.
 Below, let $G$ be a locally countable Borel graph on a standard Borel space $X$.